 To cite this work, please use the following reference:

-Tuxford, E. (2017).
+Tuxford, E. (2017, April 6).
 What Impact Do Early Language Interventions Have On Children’s Language Development?
-Retrieved from https://www.socialpublishersfoundation.org/knowledge_base/what-impact-do-early-language-interventions-have-on-childrens-language-development/
+Social Publishers Foundation. https://www.socialpublishersfoundation.org/knowledge_base/what-impact-do-early-language-interventions-have-on-childrens-language-development/